nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 The prototype also revealed a limitation in the current GUI implementation.
 The selected GUI library updates correctly during the initial write but does not refresh on subsequent writes, preventing real-time parameter display.
 The touch-sensing component also shows inaccurate position detection and requires calibration, which will be carried out during the winter holidays.
 Both issues must be addressed before integrating the GUI into the full control system.
 ### 7.3.5 Future work
-1. Tension control for the elastic band needs higher accuracy and precision.
+1. Tension control for the elastic band
-2. Code scalability for added tasks (feeding, yaw, pitch) and runtime task prioritisation.
-3. Current load cell is not rated for the final design.
+2. Current load cell is not rated for the final design
-4. Current motor is not rated for the final design.
+3. Current motor is not rated for the final design
-5. GUI library and touch functions are not yet implemented.
+4. GUI library and touch functions need to be fixed